 Can you can walk a strong Large Labrador for a minimum of one hour each day - even a puller?

 Can you lift a Labrador into your car?
 If not, how will you get your dog into your vehicle for the vet or dog park, etc.?

-How will you provide for your dog(s) in the event of your death?
+Who will care for your dog(s) in the unfortunate event of your death?

 Do you share a fence with a neighbor who has a dog?
 If so, have you discussed adopting a new dog with them?
 Has this ever presented an issue in the past?

 YOUR CURRENT ANIMALS

 Do you have cats? if so how many?
 Do they have ALL CLAWS?
 Are they neutered?
 Indoor or outdoor?
 Are they used to living with dogs?

 Do you have dogs?
 How many?

 List separately below each dog's name, AGE, SEX, and BREED and if each dog is spayed/neutered and gets along well with other dogs?